 So what is considered the all-round healthiest sleep position?
 Many doctors say it’s lying on one’s back, with the head slightly elevated, about 10 – 30 percent.
 This is postulated to give the brain optimal blood circulation rather than congestion and also allows for more un-obstructed breathing, says Dr. Steven Park, a head and neck surgeon and member of the American Academy of Sleep Medicine.You see many native cultures sleeping this way, via hammock and other devices, rather than on flat surfaces as in the West.

-Apply the same rule of thumb the next time you order or pour yourself a whiskey and life will be grand!
+Apply the same "Make it a Double!" rule of thumb the next time you order or pour yourself a whiskey and life will be grand!

 And we’re done!
 I really wanted to do this topic justice by giving you a true guide to hammock comfort and not just a quick outline, so thanks for reading along and allowing me to share what I’ve learned with you.